 Notes that a high percentage of the stations in the CARIBE-EWS sea level network are currently non-operational and the potential delays on the proper assessment of tsunami events and the issuance of timely and accurate tsunami alerts and cancellations;

-Recommends Member States and operators of sea level stations contributing to CARIBE EWS to maintain their sea-level stations in an operational status and regularly review and update the status of its stations in the IOC Sea Level Monitoring Facility and the PTWC monthly status reports posted on the website of the ITIC-CAR, and inform ITIC-CAR and Secretariat on plans for repair;
+Recommends Member States and operators of seismic, GNSS and sea level stations contributing to CARIBE EWS to maintain their networks in an operational status and regularly review the statusof their networks, and inform ITIC-CAR, Secretariat, PTWC and CATAC on any updates.

+Recommends that those operators of seismic, GNSS and sea level stations exchange their data and meta-data to facilitate earthquake and tsunami monitoring and detection within CARIBE EWS.

+Recommends Member States to adequately fund institutions in charge of seismic, GNSS, volcanic and sea level monitoring within the CARIBE EWS to ensure the effective detection, analysis and forecasting of tsunamis.

 Appreciates the work of the UN Ocean Decade, the ITU/WMO/UNESCO-IOC Joint Task Force (JTF) on SMART cables and efforts to quantify with WG 2 the impact of SMART cables on improved early warning for tsunamis and other hazards

-Recommends CARIBE-EWS participation in a Caribbean working group including stakeholders from other ocean observatories and interests to specifically address the implementation of such technology in the Caribe-EWS and formalize relationships between the CARIBE-EWS and the JTF on SMART Cables.
+Recommends Caribe-EWS participation in a Caribbean working group including stakeholders from other ocean observatories and interests to specifically address the implementation of such technology in the Caribbean and adjacent regions and formalize relationships between the Caribe-EWS and the ITU/WMO/UNESCO-IOC Joint Task Force (JTF) on SMART Cables, and further encourages Member States to designate national focal points to participate in the SMART Cables webinar series, beginning with the first targeted webinar on May 21, 2026."

-Recommends Member States to consider the incorporation of SMART capability into new subsea telecom cable projects.
+Recommends Member States to consider the incorporation of SMART Cables capability into new subsea telecom cable projects.

-Recommends that WG2 with Secretariat organize a Spanish language sea level station workshop in 2027 with similar arrangements as 2024 and 2025 workshops with the support of NOAA, IHO, IMO, and the secretariat in 2027.
+Recommends that WG2 with Secretariat organize a Spanish language sea level station workshop in 2027 with similar arrangements as 2023 and 2025 workshops with the support of NOAA, IHO, IMO in 2027.

-Further recommends the WG2 to conduct regular follow-up with trainees and evaluation of the impact of the sea level trainings on the improved operation and coverage and with the Secretariat identify resources and mechanisms to support the purchase of equipment to repair and install new stations.
+Further recommends that WG2 conducts regular follow-up with trainees and network operators for evaluation of the impact of the sea level station trainings on the improved operation and coverage and with the Secretariat identify resources and mechanisms to support the purchase of equipment to repair and install new stations.

 4.3 WORKING GROUP 3